-Follmer, the 2006 and 2009 ITA/Wilson Division III National Coach of the Year, has mentored 34 All-Americans to date – Brian Alvo (2002, 2004), Charlie Cutler (2006, 2007, 2008, 2009), Chris Hoeland (2007, 2008, 2009), Neil Kenner (2003), Ari Rosenthal (2003, 2004, 2005, 2006), Adam Putterman (2012, 2013), Ross Putterman (2012, 2013), Isaac Stein (2010, 2011), John Watts (2007, 2008, 2009, 2010) and Max Woods (2010, 2011) – in 12 seasons as head coach of the Bears.
+Follmer, the 2006 and 2009 ITA/Wilson Division III National Coach of the Year, has mentored 38 All-Americans to date – Brian Alvo (2002, 2004), Jeremy Bush (2014, 2015) Charlie Cutler (2006, 2007, 2008, 2009), Chris Hoeland (2007, 2008, 2009), Neil Kenner (2003), Ari Rosenthal (2003, 2004, 2005, 2006), Adam Putterman (2012, 2013), Ross Putterman (2012, 2013, 2014, 2105), Isaac Stein (2010, 2011), John Watts (2007, 2008, 2009, 2010) and Max Woods (2010, 2011) – in 15 seasons as head coach of the Bears.

-Watts, who placed second at the NCAA Singles Championship in 2007, captured Washington University's first men's tennis individual national championship in 2010.
+Watts, who placed second at the NCAA Singles Championship in 2007, captured WashU's first men's tennis individual national championship in 2010.
 He also won the Division III Wilson/ITA National Small College Singles Title in 2007 and 2009.
 Watts finished his career as the all-time wins leader with a 238-43 career mark.
-Putterman capped his career by winning the 2013 NCAA Division III Singles National Championship, joining Watts as the two national champions in school history.
+Adam Putterman capped his career by winning the 2013 NCAA Division III Singles National Championship, joining Watts as the two national champions in school history.

-Follmer guided Washington U. to a 20-7 record in 2013, and advanced to the to the NCAA Division III semifinals for the sixth-straight season.
-The Bears also captured their second University Athletic Association (UAA) Championship in school history with a 5-4 win over No. 3 ranked Emory University April 28 in Altamonte Springs, Fla.
+Follmer led WashU to three-straight 20-win seasons from 2013-15, including a school-record 22-6 mark in 2014-15 and a third-place finish at the NCAA Championship. in 2012-13, the Bears posted a 20-7 record, and advanced to the to the NCAA Division III semifinals for the sixth-straight season.
+The Bears also captured their second UAA Championship in school history with a 5-4 win over No. 3 ranked Emory University April 28.
 Follmer was also named the UAA Coaching Staff of the year for the third time.

 The Bears completed one of the best seasons in school history with a fourth-place finish at the 2009 NCAA Division III Championship.
 WU set a new single-season record for wins with a 22-4 overall record, and they posted a school-record 19-match winning streak.
-Washington University also captured its first UAA Championship with a 5-4 win over Emory.
+WashU also captured its first UAA Championship with a 5-4 win over Emory.

-In addition to the 2009, 2010, 2012 and 2013 fourth-place finishes, the Bears advanced to the NCAA quarterfinals in 2003, 2004 and 2007.
+In addition to the 2009, 2010, 2012 and 2013 fourth-place finishes, the Bears advanced to the NCAA quarterfinals in 2003, 2004, 2007, 2014, 2015, 2016 and 2017.

-In 2006-07, the Bears posted a 20-5 overall mark and appeared in the NCAA quarterfinals for the fourth time in school history.
+In 2006-07, the Bears posted a 20-5 overall mark and appeared in the NCAA Quarterfinals for the fourth time in school history.
 In 2005-06, Follmer guided the Bears to an 18-3 overall mark and a second-place finish at the UAA Championship.

 Off the court, Follmer’s players have also been getting the job done in the classroom.
 For the 2013-14 school year, the Bears boasted a 3.413 team grade-point average to earn 2014 ITA All-Academic Team honors.

-Follmer, who has posted a 234-73 (.762) record in 13 years at Washington University, arrived on the Danforth Campus from the United States Naval Academy, where he served as the men’s tennis assistant coach for two seasons.
+Follmer, who has posted a 274-86 (.761) record in 15 years at Washington University, arrived on the Danforth Campus from the United States Naval Academy, where he served as the men’s tennis assistant coach for two seasons.
 During his tenure in Annapolis, he helped guide the Midshipmen to a pair of 18-11 seasons and back-to-back appearances in the Patriot League Tournament final.
 Navy also earned its first national team ranking in February 2000.